Hadramy116/django-angular-boilerplate/README.md

 5. Yarn

 ## Prerequisite

-1. Require Docker.
+1. Require Yarn.
+How to install Yarn: https://yarnpkg.com/lang/en/docs/install/
+2. Require Docker if you want to use this boiler plate with docker.
 How to install Docker: https://docs.docker.com/engine/installation/
-2. Require Yarn.
-How to install Yarn: https://yarnpkg.com/lang/en/docs/install/
+** If you don't want docker, you can still use this boilerplate.
+Look <a href="#setup-backend">here</a> for details

 ## Setup frontend
 1. Run `make install-frontend` to install frontend dependencies